bixb922/umidiparser/README.md

 The parser will parse midi files format type 0, 1 and 2.
 Running status events are recognized.
 All standard MIDI channel events (note on, note off, program change, control change, etc) and meta and sysex events (track name, key signature, time signature, etc) recognized.
+This library is based on the MIDI file standard version 1.1

 The set tempo meta events and the "pulses per beat" (aka "midi ticks per quarter note")